Insper/bits-e-proc-tools/README.md

-# setup for test and dev.
+# setup for test and dev..

 ```
 python3.8 -m venv env